About this listing

 + Guest Sitting Room

-WIFI throughout but weaker in King room so use guest sitting room.
+WIFI throughout but weaker in this main bedroom so use guest sitting room.

 The other two rooms under "kerry eco lodge" and 'the hemp house'.

 (This house is made of Hemp and, unless you can inform me to the contrary, I believe it is the only hemp built b and b in Ireland)

 King Size Room (this one)

 Bedroom 2: see listing titled "Kerry Eco Lodge" Double + Single beds.

 Bedroom 3: see listing titled "The Hemp House" has walk in shower/wet room and access door to LIBRARY guest room

 More on the house